 Sustainability as a competitive advantage

 It’s not too late to make your brand sustainable - after all everyone has to start somewhere.
 Sustainability hasn’t become widespread enough among brands for it to be a standard.
 Right now, there’s still an opportunity for your brand to utilize sustainability as a differentiator from other brands.
-Capitalize on it, make it part of your brand - and when it does become a standard, you’ll be at the forefront of sustainable business.
-Not to mention as consumers look for sustainable options, they’ll pick you over your competitors who aren’t considering their environmental impact.
+Capitalize on it, make it part of your brand - and when it does become a standard, you’ll be at the forefront of sustainable e-commerce businesses.
+Not to mention as consumers look for sustainable products, they’ll pick you over your competitors who aren’t considering their environmental impact.

 Boost cart conversion rates